sorenmacbeth/flambo/README.md

 The `master` url string can be `spark://...`, `mesos://...`, yarn-cluster or `local`.

-However, in practice, when running on a cluster, you will not want to hardcode the `master` setting, instead, launch the application with `spark-submit` (if running Spark 1.0.0) and receive it there.
-For local testing and unit tests, you can pass `local` or `local[*]` to run Spark in-process.
-See [Standalone Applications](#running-flambo) for more details.

-The `app-name` configuration setting is the name for your application to show on the Mesos cluster UI.
+Hard-coding the value of `master` and other configuration parameters can be avoided by passing the values to Spark when running `spark-submit` (Spark 1.0.0) or by allowing `spark-submit` to read these properties from a configuration file.
+See [Standalone Applications](#running-flambo) for information on running flambo applications and see Spark's [documentation](http://spark.apache.org/docs/latest/configuration.html) for more details about configuring Spark properties.

 <a name="rdds">
 ### Resilient Distributed Datasets (RDDs)

-The main abstraction Spark provides is a _resilient distributed dataset_ ([RDD](#terminology)), which is a fault-tolerant collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
+The main abstraction Spark provides is a _resilient distributed dataset_, RDD, which is a fault-tolerant collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
 There are two ways to create RDDs: _parallelizing_ an existing collection in your driver program, or referencing a dataset in an external storage system, such as a shared filesystem, HDFS, HBase, or any data source offering a Hadoop InputFormat.

 #### Parallelized Collections